 For this workshop, an initial set of coloured cards were complimented by blank cards, which the participated business coaches used to add words or change existing ones.
 For example, "bossy" which is used in (Shapiro, 2010), was changed to "assertive" and words such as "detailed" or "rigorous" became part of the glossary, as shown on the left and right images of Figure 2.
-The choice of brown in the initial colours, which were blue, green, red and brown, changed to yellow and orange hues, as brown was perceived as dull to represent people's strengths, in comparison to the other colours (see central image in Figure 2).
+The initial colours were blue, green, red and brown.
+The brown colour was changed to yellow and orange hues, because brown was perceived as dull to represent people's strengths, in comparison to the other colours (see central image in Figure 2).
 This resulted a kit of 50 coloured cards used as a form of participatory artefacts and a thinking tool throughout the research practice.